Back to All Articles

 Some toothpaste companies don’t list their ingredients on the tube, so once you’ve thrown away (or hopefully recycled) the box, you are in the dark about what you’re brushing with.

-Thankfully, companies like Twice are upfront about all the effective ingredients that go into each carefully formulated tube, and which unnecessary ingredients have been left out for good.
-Check out our website to grab a new flavorful favorite and you’ll see a clear list of what you can expect to find in your toothpaste.
+Thankfully, companies like ours are upfront about all the effective ingredients that go into each carefully formulated tube of Twice toothpaste, and which unnecessary ingredients have been left out for good.
 You may have just found a new best friend for your toothbrush!